-The City has established a Housing and Land Use Committee to provide an additional forum for non-profits, stakeholders and members of the public to communicate directly with the City regarding housing and community development needs and plans for future projects.
+The City has established a Housing and Land Use Committee to provide an additional forum for non-profits, stakeholders, and members of the public to communicate directly with the City regarding housing and community development needs and plans for future projects.
 The Housing and Land Use Committee is tasked with the objective of enhancing coordination and improving the effectiveness and efficiency in the City utilizing its entitlement HUD funds.
 Specifically, the Housing and Land Use Committee serves as a formal recommendation body to the City Council regarding housing related items.

-The City has implemented a two-year funding cycle for CDBG and ESG public services along with a competitive funding application that would yield less administration effort by the City and non-profits and allow for funding to assist in serving more clients.
-The City will also continue to monitor and evaluate the changing needs within the City and how best to fund various agencies to assist the low-moderate income citizens with CDBG and ESG public services funds.
+The City utilizes CDBG and ESG funds to provide a range of supportive services.
+The City will also continue to monitor and evaluate the changing needs within the City to determine how best to fund various agencies to assist the low-moderate income residents with CDBG and ESG public services funds.